a-sriel/project-3/devlog.md

 I finished the insertion logic, and also incorporated the fixed split_child function.
 I am continuing to update the menu.
 All of the input error handling has been finished.
 The menu is also done.

 Save node and load node functionality has been added.
 This was a relatively simple addition since they are basically the same function with a few tweaks.
 The buffers are properly formatted to support the 8-bit wide number format in the hex file.
 To finalize this project, I need to finish the print and extract functions, and then do another quick pass of everything before I submit.

+2025-12-10 16:48

+For the final stretch of this project, the print, extract, and search functions need to be implemented.
+I should be able to recycle parts of the B-Tree logic used in the other functions to finish these.